Futsal EURO final referee team relishing the moment | Inside UEFA

 The final phrase forward of the eagerly-anticipated occasion in Amsterdam goes to timekeeper Urdanoz.
 “You try and soak up the atmosphere beforehand, and then you’re concentrating on what you’re doing once the match starts.
 It’s only after the match, if everything has gone well, that you can stop, reflect and think: “We did it!”.

-The close-knit refereeing quintet for the EURO last are assured and hopeful that the skills and experiences which have introduced all of them thus far will stand them in good stead on what guarantees to be a memorable Sunday for European futsal.
+The close-knit refereeing quintet for the EURO ultimate are assured and hopeful that the talents and experiences which have introduced all of them to this point will stand them in good stead on what guarantees to be a memorable Sunday for European futsal.